aiven/aiven-docs/docs/products/clickhouse/howto/data-service-integration.md

 1. From the **Active data service integrations** list, select the service integration that you no longer need and select **Disconnect integration**.
-1. Make sure you understand the impact of disconnecting from a service explained in the **Warning** popup, and select **Disconnect integration** if you accept erasing all the databases and configuration information.
+1. Make yourself familiar with the impact of disconnecting from a service explained in the **Warning** popup, and select **Disconnect integration** if you accept erasing all the databases and configuration information.